 Tip: These sessions follow GMT, so adjust them to your time zone.
 There are plenty of online tools to help you sync up with the market.

-- Find the best times to trade: Want high volatility?
-Trade during the London and New York sessions.
-Prefer a slower pace?
-Sydney or Tokyo might suit you better.
+- Find the best times to trade: Looking for volatility?
+Trade during the London or New York sessions.
+Prefer a calmer pace?
+Try Sydney or Tokyo.

 - Understand market behavior: Different sessions have different characteristics.
 The Tokyo session is often more predictable, while the New York session can be more volatile and dynamic.